kstenerud/streamux/streamux-specification.md

 Out of Band Messages
 --------------------

 Out of band (OOB) messages are used for management of the protocol and session itself rather than for communication with the application (although they may affect the application's behavior).
-The system must be capable of sending OOB messages at a higher priority than any normal message, athough not all OOB messages will require such a high priority.
+The system must be capable of sending OOB messages at a higher priority than any normal message, athough not all OOB messages will necessarily require such a high priority.

 Like in normal messages, not all OOB messages require a response, in which case their ID may be recycled immediately.

 ### OOB Message Encoding

-An OOB message looks almost identical to a regular message chunk, except that it will have a length of 0 and a termination bit of 0.
+An OOB message looks almost identical to a regular message chunk, except that it will have a length of `0` and a termination bit of `0`.
 Because the length field is 0, a secondary 16-bit payload length field is present, giving a maximum OOB payload size of 65535.
 The rest of the message looks and behaves the same as a regular message.

 | Field              | Type         | Size                                |
 | ------------------ | ------------ | ----------------------------------- |